-Before listing our portable generator reviews, I run through some frequently asked questions regarding how to find the quietest generator for camping, why size and weight matter, and what sort of power output you should be looking for.
+Before listing our portable generator reviews, we run through some frequently asked questions regarding how to find the quietest generator for camping, why size and weight matter, and what sort of power output you should be looking for.

 No time to read about the best generator for camping now?
 Pin It and save it for later:

 It’s tricky to pick just one overall as everyone has different needs, but this top brand generator wins as it offers 1,000 watts of power in a quiet, compact and portable package.

 To buy a Yamaha generator means investing in the best.
-This top rated model has a muffler to reduce noise, making it one of the contenders as quietest generator on the market.
+This top rated model has a muffler to reduce noise, and was the winner as quietest generator we tried.
 It has a comfortable carry handle and a sleek, compact design.
-Fuel efficiency is also improved by the machine, as it adjusts the engine speed according to demand.
+It also proved to have good fuel efficiency, as it adjusts the engine speed according to demand.